 Role of Mitochondrial Dynamics (Fusion, Fission and Movement of Mitochondria) in Neurodegeneration

 Mitochondria are highly dynamic structures, constantly moving, fusing together and dividing.
-Though recognized since the early 20th century, the importance of these processes to maintain proper mitochondrial function has only recently been explored.
-Mutations in two outer mitochondrial membrane proteins (MFN2 and GDAP1) have been identified in patients with inherited peripheral neuropathy, and we are exploring the mechanism(s) by which these lead to selective distal axonal degeneration in peripheral neurons.
-Our initial studies using live imaging of mitochondrial dynamics in cultured neurons suggests that the disruption of mitochondrial transport and distribution may be a key player in the selective degeneration of long peripheral axons from MFN2 mutations.
+Though recognized since the early 20th century, the importance of these processes in maintaining proper mitochondrial function has only recently been explored.
+Mutations in two outer mitochondrial membrane proteins (MFN2 and GDAP1) have been identified in patients with inherited peripheral neuropathy, and the Baloh Lab is exploring the mechanism(s) by which these lead to selective distal axonal degeneration in peripheral neurons.
+Our studies using live imaging of mitochondrial dynamics in cultured neurons suggests that the disruption of mitochondrial transport and distribution may be a key player in the selective degeneration of long peripheral axons from MFN2 mutations.
 Ongoing studies involve understanding how altered mitochondrial transport leads to axonal degeneration, and ultimately how to develop therapeutic agents to either ameliorate the mitochondrial transport defect or diminish the axonal degeneration that develops as a consequence of mitochondrial dysfunction.